Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <img src="img/NPBE-energy.png" /><br />
 -->
 \[ G[\phi] = \int_\Omega {\biggl ({\frac{\epsilon(x)}{2}}(\nabla \phi(x))^2 + \rho(x) \phi(x) + \sum_i{c _i \bigl ( e^{-q _i \phi(x)-V(x)}-1} \bigr ) \biggr )}dx \]
-where epsilon is the dielectric function, rho is the charge distribution, phi is the electrostatic potential, c_i is the concentration of each mobile ionic species i, q_i is the charge of each species, V is the steric solute-ion exclusion potential.
+where epsilon is the dielectric function, rho is the charge distribution, phi is the electrostatic potential, $c_i$ is the concentration of each mobile ionic species i, $q_i$ is the charge of each species, V is the steric solute-ion exclusion potential.
 For the linearized PB equation, this energy is calculated by the integral<br />
 \[ G[\phi] = \frac{1}{2} \int _\Omega \rho (x) \phi(x) {dx} \]
 <!--
 <img src="/img/LPBE-energy.png" /><br />